White House doctor refuses to pull out as Trump's nominee for veterans job

 It has been led by an acting secretary since late March.
 Trump fired former VA Secretary David Shulkin after concerns about unauthorized travel expenses.

-Even after his hearing was postponed, Jackson had continued to hold meetings with senators on Capitol Hill on Tuesday.
+Even after his hearing was postponed, Jackson had continued to hold meetings with senators on Capitol Hill.

 “I can answer the questions.
-I’m looking forward to rescheduling the hearing and answering everyone’s questions,” Jackson told reporters after meeting with Republican Senator Jerry Moran.
+I’m looking forward to rescheduling the hearing and answering everyone’s questions,” Jackson told reporters after meeting with Republican Senator Jerry Moran on Tuesday.

 Moran told reporters Jackson had denied having done anything wrong.